-HE DEEMS IT FOR THE DEAT THE CITY.
+HE DEEMS 11 FOR 1112

+THE CITY.

 Blank forms of bid or estimate, the proper envelopes which to inclose the same, the specifications and agreements, and any further information desired, can be obtained at Room 10, No. 31 Chambers street.
-D. LOWBER SMITH, Commissioner of Public Works.

-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, NO. 31 CHAMBERS STREET, NEW YORK, February 4, 1889.
-TO CONTRACTORS.
+DEFARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE, ROOM 6, No. 31 CHAMBERS STREET, NEW YORK, February 4, 1889.

-BIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the bidder indorsed ther con, also the number of the work as in the advertisement will be received at this office until 12 o'clock M., Tuesday, February 19, 1850, at which place and hour they will be publicly opened by the head of the Department.
+BIDS OR ESTIMATES, INCLOSED IN A sealed envelope, with the title of the work and the name of the bidder indorsed thereon, also the number of the work as in the advertisement will be received at this office until 12 o'clock M, Tuesday, February 19, 1880, at which place and hour they will be publicly opened by the head of the Department.